 Garrykennedy is a charming town with a postcard-perfect setting.
-Moor up, get out and walk around taking in the old stone walls, ruins and traditional thatched-roof cottages.
+Moor up, get out and walk around taking in the old stone walls, ruins, traditional thatched-roof cottages and Garrykennedy forest walk.

 Killaloe is the busiest boating and fishing centre in County Clare, and there is a huge array of activities to do both on and off the water.
 There’s also the brilliant Brian Boru Heritage Centre where you can learn all about the history of Killaloe, Brian Boru and the region’s Celtic and sailing significance.

 Continue to Mountshannon and Shannonbridge where you can see a fort and old stone bridge that connects County Offaly and County Roscommon.
 You can also visit Clonmacnoise monastery, which was founded in 544.
 This site, which is now a preserved ruin, was a renowned centre of religion and learning.

 Beginning and ending in Banagher, you’ll cruise through Shannonbridge, Athlone, Hodson Bay and Killinure.